 Let’s get down to cash chat… Tickets

-Regular Gen Am is about $179+tax, fees, etc. VIP Tier one is now $595, tier 2 is $1600+.
+Regular Gen Am started out around $179+tax, fees, etc. VIP Tier one is now $595, tier 2 is $1600+.
 Is it worth it?
 If you’re flying in and going for just one day, just get the general admission.
 If you plan to stay all three days and you’re not concerned about front row or being close to the stage, get the general admission.
 If you can’t handle crowds and you need a seat, you may want to invest in the Tiers that the festival provides.
 (Andye currently has one extra VIP ticket available for less than market rate – it’s Tier 1 and can be mailed to you in April).
 Connect with us on the Travel Fan site or tweet her at @andyeisthenews to get the details (and they are swweeeeet deets!)

-Meet and Greet – we have a venue next to the festival itself already on standby, a catering crew, ridiculously tight security booked, etc. to name a few things.
-Henceforth, a plan is in place just in case the band/band member(s) can actually be present.
+Meet and Greet – we had a venue next to the festival itself already on standby, a catering crew, ridiculously tight security booked, etc. to name a few things.
+Henceforth, a plan was in place just in case the band/band member(s) could actually be present.
 But all bookings for such things seem tough given their tight schedule.
 They’ll be in Florida shortly after the show most likely.
 Meet and greets at the venue itself with the band are not orchestrated by us unless requested by higher authorities.
 For travel fan meetups, carpools and general ATL questions, send us an email via Facebook.
 You will get a response.